0xSero/partisia-docs/docs/smart-contracts/integration/integrating-to-partisia-as-an-exchange.md

 all the relevant information about the transfer.

-However, and as we shall see, when looking at transactions through the rosetta endpoint, we will be told explicitly when a transaction resides on a shard different from the one we’re currently looking at.
+However, and as we shall see, when looking at transactions through the rosetta endpoint, we will be told explicitly when a transaction resides on a shard different from the one we're currently looking at.

 ### Execution flow

-We’ll take a short detour here and outline how a transfer is executed on PBC.
+We'll take a short detour here and outline how a transfer is executed on PBC.
 Because the sender and receiver might reside on two different shards, we cannot execute a transfer atomically.
 Indeed, if the accounts reside on two different shards, then the sender cannot know ahead of time whether the receiver will be able to receive the tokens, because there is no information about the receivers shard.
 Put differently, there has to be some synchronization logic in order to